 If you’re looking for foundation that is weightless, the new serum foundations are the way to go.
 They not only deliver good coverage, but because every single brand seems to have a version, you can find the perfect one for you.

 The Dior Nude Air Serum is one of the most weightless and traceless foundations out there.
 If you don’t like the feeling of foundation on your face, or if you want something light that can even out your skin, this is a great one to try.
 It doesn’t even have any shine so it looks quite natural.
 There’s also the Dior Nude Air Powder which is great for setting makeup and giving skin that matte finish while still being quite light.
-You might not need it to set this foundation because it sets on its own, but you will need it if you want to apply powder blush – the setting powder will keep everything where it’s supposed to be without any streakiness.
+You might not need it to set this foundation because it sets on its own, that’s how powdery the finish is.

-Pick up the foundation and powder at Sephora or other department stores.
-The Nude Air Foundation is $53 and the Powder is $58.
+Pick up the foundation and powder at department stores.
+The Nude Air Foundation is $66.